c64cryptoboy/ChiptuneSAK/docs/chirp_ir.rst

 The Chirp representation is primarily dependent on three basic concepts, each implemented as a class.
 These classes are the :ref:`ChirpSong`, the :ref:`ChirpTrack`, and the :ref:`Note`.

 A :ref:`ChirpSong` contains information about a song.
-It contains a variety of information, but he most important data member of the :ref:`ChirpSong` class is ``ChirpSong.Tracks``, which is list of :ref:`ChirpTrack` objects.
+It contains a variety of information, but the most important data member of the :ref:`ChirpSong` class is ``ChirpSong.Tracks``, which is a list of :ref:`ChirpTrack` objects.

 Each :ref:`ChirpTrack` represents one voice; while the instrument for a :ref:`ChirpTrack` can change, it can only be one instrument at a time.
 The primary data member of the :ref:`ChirpTrack` class is ``ChirpTrack.Notes``, a list of :ref:`Note` objects.

 Each :ref:`Note` object represents a single note.
 The ref:`Note` has a pitch (specified using MIDI note numbers), a start time (measured in MIDI ticks), a duration, and a velocity (which is mostly used for volume).
-These properties are all that is required for the Chirp representation of a note.'
+These properties are all that is required for the Chirp representation of a note.

 MChirp details
 ##############